 In the future, we may issue our authorized but previously unissued equity securities, resulting in the dilution of the ownership interests of our present shareholders.
 We are currently authorized to issue an aggregate of 76,000,000 shares of capital stock consisting of 75,000,000 common shares and 1,000,000 "blank check" preferred shares.
-As of May 7, 2010, there were 39,908,164 common shares outstanding, 3,412,000 common shares reserved for issuance upon the exercise of outstanding options under our employee stock option plans, 125,000 common shares reserved for issuance upon the exercise of options issued outside of our employee stock option plan, and 7,674,801 common shares reserved for issuance upon the exercise of the warrants that are not included in this prospectus.
-No preferred shares are presently outstanding,
+As of May 7, 2010, there were 39,908,164 common shares outstanding, 3,412,000 common shares reserved for issuance upon the exercise of outstanding options under our employee stock option plans, 125,000 common shares reserved for issuance upon the exercise of options issued outside of our employee stock option plan, and 7,674,801 common shares reserved for issuance upon the exercise of the warrants and the ILC Warrants described in this prospectus, and 650,000 common shares reserved for issuance upon the exercise of other warrants that are not included in this prospectus.
+No preferred shares are presently outstanding.